cooltech101/vio_for_gps_estimation/README.md

 N.B.
 Cube Black does not have sufficient EKF memory to execute this function

 ## 9. Helper scripts
-Print received GPS coordinates and IMU yaw to terminal.
-Flight controller and GPS module needed.
+Check if flight controller is receiving GPS coordinates and compass yaw by printing the values to terminal.
 ```
 python3 read_gps_yaw.py
 ```